Battle of Fontenoy: 1745 Campaign Plans

-The most important of these was the Scheldt (see Map), which began in Northern France and ran for 350 km before entering the North Sea at Antwerp.
+The most important of these was the Scheldt, which began in Northern France and ran for 350 km before entering the North Sea at Antwerp.
 Saxe planned to attack Tournai, a town close to the French border which controlled access to the upper Scheldt basin, making it a vital link in the trading network for Northern Europe.
-With a garrison of over 8,000, it was also the strongest of the Dutch Barrier Forts in the Austrian Netherlands, factors which Saxe anticipated would force the Allies to fight for it.
+With a garrison of over 8,000, it was also the strongest of the Dutch Barrier Treaty forts in the Austrian Netherlands, factors Saxe hoped would force the Allies to fight for it.